hughmancoder/Automated_Hvf_Grading/README.md

 - [x] column headings should be locked so when scrolling down the rows these still stay at the top
 - [x] implement a more intuitive drop down filter for right and left eye
 - [ ] absolutely all user object variables displayed on GUI output
+- [ ] integrate parallel joblib up to 7 jobs for parallel processor for 8 core cpu

 Fix the following library aspects:
 Error: ght unable to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_GHT'